 New shoots that will not produce fruit this year but will next year.

-A blackberry bush grows on a three-year cycle.
+A blackberry shrub grows on a three-year cycle.
 The first year the shoots come out and but do not produce any fruit.
 The second year those same shoots produce flowers and the flowers turn in it to fruit.
 After they produce fruit they turn a greyish color and will not produce flowers or fruit.
 Those are to be pruned.
 The cycle continues so there are always new shoots coming in and old shoots dying off.
-In this way, the blackberry bush is both biennial and perennial.
+In this way, the blackberry shrub is both biennial and perennial.